agens-no/swiff/README.md

 <img alt="" src="https://user-images.githubusercontent.com/3652587/43640738-5563b6f2-9721-11e8-97a4-4a2566b4290e.png">

-Why not let the computer do all that diffing of time stamps you tend do manually?
+Why not let the computer do all that diffing of timestamps you tend to do manually?

 ## 👋 Usage